jacob-killelea/sendmsg/README.md

 Every one of those views is subject to the float32 caveat under [Channels](#channels): integer and boolean channels read as garbage until the channel policy reaches `Read()`.

-### `--watch` instead

-`--watch` binds the same telemetry socket in the *sending* process.
-It is only useful where the sender's namespace happens to see `.226` traffic (say `--network host` on a bench with no FSDR), and it makes the send loop compete with decoding. `--receive-only` in its own terminal is the normal way.

 ## Options

 | Option | Default | Notes |